Alliedium/awesome-ansible/README.md

 (**NOTE:** if named differently should be edited in the `.env.*` files mentioned below).

-It is also assumed that vnet was created in SDN VLAN 3 zone on linux bridge vmbr0, its name is `v3`.
+It is also assumed that `vnet` was created in `SDN VLAN 3` zone on linux bridge `vmbr0`, its name is `v3`.

 (**NOTE:** LAN 3 should be set up in `OPNsense` according to the instruction provided at [lesson 29](https://github.com/Alliedium/devops-course-2022/tree/main/29_configuring_opnsense_and_creating_vms_via_scripts_and_manual_10_nov_2022)).

-There are at least 2 ways to create the environment: a) automatic and b) manual
+There are at least 2 ways to create necessary VMs for the environment: a) automatic and b) manual

 ## Fully-automatic environment creation (Ubuntu as well as Arch instead of Manjaro)

 ### Preliminary actions

-* Get cloud-init scripts on proxmox node:
+* Get cloud-init scripts on the Proxmox node mentioned above:
 ```
 apt install git
 git clone https://github.com/Alliedium/awesome-linux-config.git